How to use animal fat for lamps, waterproofing, and skin

 • 14.
 Why is it important to remove all meat scraps from animal fat before rendering?

-B) Meat scraps help to preserve the fat.
+A) Meat scraps add flavor to the fat.

 • 15.
 What safety precaution should be taken when rendering animal fat?